Skip to content

 Best Restaurants in Beaune

-The walled medieval town at the heart of the Côte d'Or — the world's most serious wine region compressed into forty miles of vineyard between Dijon and Chagny.
+The walled medieval town at the heart of the Côte d'Or.
+The world's most serious wine region compressed into forty miles of vineyard between Dijon and Chagny.
 Beaune is the capital, the Hospices de Beaune is the landmark, and the restaurants within walking distance include three Michelin stars and the richest Burgundy wine lists on earth.

 5+Restaurants Targeted